sanjaytallolli/Bike-Renral-Count/README.md

 windspeed: Normalized wind speed.
 The values are divided to 67 (max)
 casual: count of casual users
 registered: count of registered users
-cnt: count of total rental bikes including both casual and registered
+cnt: count of total rental bikes including both casual and registered.